swiftuiux/swiftui-loop-videoPlayer/README.md

 # Coming soon: Metal shaders for video
 iOS 14+, macOS 11+, tvOS 14+

-## ⭐ Star it — so I know it’s worth my time to keep improving it.
+## ⭐ Star it — so I know it’s worth to keep improving it.

 Support for applying **Metal shaders** directly to **video frames**.
 Real-time effects on the timeline, no extra copies or heavy post-processing.